mrismanaziz/Reforestation/README.md

-## Did you hear about the chameleon who couldn't change color?
-They had a reptile dysfunction.
+## What was the pumpkin’s favorite sport?

+Squash.